powerbi-tech/iot-adk-addonkit/Tools/README.md

     (or) importbsp *  C:\BSP\NXPBSP_FOLDER
     (or) importbsp Sabre_iMX6Q_1GB  C:\BSP\NXPBSP.zip
     ```

     * For Qualcomm BSP, after downloading the zip file, you can extract the prebuilt cabs using

         ```powershell
         # Import the QCDB410 BSP and extract the required cabs from the QC zip file
         Import-QCBSP C:\BSP\db410c_bsp.zip C:\MyBSPs\ARM -ImportBSP
         ```

         Set `C:\MyBSPs\ARM` as the prebuilt package dir in the Workspace xml.

-5. Create a new product (MyProduct) based on the imported BSP, say RPi2 in the below example
+5. Create a new product (MyProduct) based on the imported BSP, say RPi2 in the below example, using [Add-IoTProduct](IoTCoreImaging/Docs/Add-IoTProduct.md)

     ```powershell
     Add-IoTProduct MyProduct RPi2
     (or) newproduct MyProduct RPi2
     ```

     This will prompt you for the SMBIOS values to be used in the product.
     `DeviceInventory_MyProduct.xml` is also generated which is used to register your device on the DUC portal.

-6. Build all packages using
+6. Build all packages using [New-IoTCabPackage](IoTCoreImaging/Docs/New-IoTCabPackage.md)

     ```powershell
     New-IoTCabPackage All
     (or) buildpkg all
     ```

-7. Build the FFU image for MyProduct product, test configuration using
+7. Build the FFU image for MyProduct product, test configuration using [New-IoTFFUImage](IoTCoreImaging/Docs/New-IoTFFUImage.md)

     ```powershell
     New-IoTFFUImage MyProduct Test
     (or) buildimage MyProduct Test
     ```

     This will also build the necessary product specific packages and the fm files before starting the image creation.

-8. Build the recovery FFU image using
+8. Build the recovery FFU image using [New-IoTRecoveryImage](IoTCoreImaging/Docs/New-IoTRecoveryImage.md)

     ```powershell
     New-IoTRecoveryImage MyProduct Test
     (or) buildrecovery MyProduct Test
     ```

     Note that the device layout should have MMOS partition to be able to create recovery image.
 See [Recovery](https://docs.microsoft.com/windows-hardware/service/iot/recovery) for more details.

 ## Add your packages to your image

 You can add an appx, driver, provisioning package, files and registry settings to your image by creating specific packages for each.

-1. Add a **appx package** using
+1. Add a **appx package** using [Add-IoTAppxPackage](IoTCoreImaging/Docs/Add-IoTAppxPackage.md)

     ```powershell
     Add-IoTAppxPackage C:\MyTest.appx fga
     (or) newappxpkg C:\MyTest.appx fga
     ```

     This also adds a feature id `APPX_MYTEST` in the OEMFM.xml file.
-You can add this feature to MyProduct using
+You can add this feature to MyProduct using [Add-IoTProductFeature](IoTCoreImaging/Docs/Add-IoTProductFeature.md)

     ```powershell
     Add-IoTProductFeature MyProduct All APPX_TEST -OEM
     (or) addfid MyProduct All APPX_TEST -OEM
     ```

     This will edit both retail and test oeminputxml files under MyProduct to add APPX_TEST feature under OEM node.
 You also need to make sure that you remove any other application feature id in the oeminputxml file such as IOT_BERTHA.

-2. Add a **driver package** using
+2. Add a **driver package** using [Add-IoTDriverPackage](IoTCoreImaging/Docs/Add-IoTDriverPackage.md)

     ```powershell
     Add-IoTDriverPackage C:\TestDriver\MyTest.inf
     (or) newdrvpkg C:\TestDriver\MyTest.inf
     ```

     This will copy all the files in the C:\TestDriver directory and also add a feature id `DRIVERS_MYTEST` in the OEMFM.xml file.
     You can add this feature to MyProduct using

     ```powershell
     Add-IoTProductFeature MyProduct All DRIVERS_MYTEST -OEM
     (or) addfid MyProduct All DRIVERS_MYTEST -OEM
     ```

-3. Add a **provisioning package** using
+3. Add a **provisioning package** using [Add-IoTProvisioningPackage](IoTCoreImaging/Docs/Add-IoTProvisioningPackage.md)

     ```powershell
     Add-IoTProvisioningPackage Prov.MySettings
     (or) newprovpkg Prov.MySettings
     ```

     You can then edit the provisioning customizations.xml file using WCD (icd.exe).
 Launch ICD.exe and open Prov.MySettings.icdproj.xml file that is generated to add the policies required.
     If you have created a ppkg file using ICD.exe already, you can import the same using
     ```powershell
     Add-IoTProvisioningPackage Prov.MySettings "C:\Users\username\Documents\Windows Imaging and Configuration Designer (WICD)\MySettings\MySettings.ppkg"
     (or) newprovpkg Prov.MySettings2 "C:\Users\username\Documents\Windows Imaging and Configuration Designer (WICD)\MySettings\MySettings.ppkg"